janverschelde/PHCpack/src/Python/PHCpy2/doc/source/welcome.rst

 Use cases were added to the documentation in versions 0.5.2, 0.5.3, and 0.5.4.
 With static linking, the dependencies on the gnat runtime libraries are removed and the Sage python interpreter could be extended with version 0.6.2.
+Better support of Laurent polynomial systems was added in version 0.6.8.
+In version 0.6.9, the large module sets.py was divided up, leading to the new modules cascades.py, factor.py, and diagonal.py.

 references
 ==========